wpilibsuite/GradleRIO/README.md

 ### Without Visual Studio Code
 Create a folder `vendordeps` in your project directory if it doesn't already exist.
 Download the JSON file from the vendor-provided URL, and save it to the `vendordeps` folder.
+This can be done by running `./gradlew vendordep --url=<vendor url here>` in a project.

 ## Commands
 Windows Users: It is recommended to use Powershell instead of CMD.
 You can switch to powershell with `powershell`